Skip to content

 Example

+Most of the data files expected are tables.
 A dataset MUST contain at least one forms table documenting inflected forms.
 Usually, a single table is not sufficient to provide all relevant information.
 The following tables SHOULD also be included:

 • a sounds table documents the inventory of sounds used in the transcription